oracle/cluster-api-provider-oci/docs/src/introduction.md

 ## Features

-- Self-managed and OKE cluster support
+- Self-managed and Container Engine for Kubernetes(OKE) cluster support
 - Manages the bootstrapping of VCNs, gateways, subnets, network security groups
 - Provides secure and sensible defaults